Zylon: Conductive textile

 Zylon has been incorporated as the base fiber for some conductive textiles, where the Zylon fiber is plated with nickel, copper, silver, or gold.
 The conductive fiber is used for electronic textiles, EMI shielding in woven or knit sheets, or as a braid over wires, and for signal transmission or current conduction.
 This conductive fiber combines the advantages of Zylon (strength, resistance to high temperatures, durability, lightweight, etc.) with the electrical properties of various metals.
 The conductive yarns can be sewn, braided, knit, or simply insulated like a bare wire.

 Structural rehabilitation

 PBO is the strongest and stiffest of commercially available fibers used to repair and strengthen concrete and masonry structures in externally bonded composite systems.
 In this system, the fibers are produced in the form of a fabric mesh, and a cementitious mortar matrix bonds this to an existing structure.

 Loudspeakers

 Yamaha uses Zylon to make the speaker cones for its top-of-the-line NS-5000 speaker.

+Krell's first production automotive application is on top-of-the-line Acura RLX (a.k.a Honda Legend worldwide) uses six 6.7-inch speakers with diaphragms constructed by Zylon, which responds very quickly to musical input and stops moving just as quickly when the musical signal stops.
+Compared to the polypropylene diaphragm material that is used in the vast majority of car audio speakers, Zylon has far less unwanted vibration, resulting in a much cleaner and more detailed sound.